Data Protection Policy

 Personal information and cookies

-The Royal College of General Practitioners website does not collect or store personal information about individuals, except where you choose to give us information, either via online ordering, the membership application process, or in online forms or emails you may send to RCGP.
+The RCGP website does not collect or store personal information about individuals, except where you choose to give us information, either via online ordering, the membership application process, or in online forms or emails you may send to us.
 On the website, membership application data or that gathered by forms or emails is used solely for the purpose of the members’ login.

 What is a cookie?